if18b189/PDFtoImage/README.md

 # PDFtoImage

 ## Overview
-I had to convert PDF files to image and decided to use this opportunity to start this project.
+I had to convert a PDF file to image files and decided to use this opportunity to start this project.

 ## Screenshots: